-Read our handy guide to this years Staithes Festival of Arts and Heritage.
+Read our handy guide to the Staithes Festival of Arts and Heritage.

 The Annual Staithes Festival of Arts and Heritage provides an opportunity for the village to feature the work of artists from far and wide.
 All the village gets involved with temporary galleries set up in around 100 different locations including cottages, houses and several public places.
-After a preview evening on Friday 7th, the Festival begins in earnest the next morning.
 It is an important event on the North Yorkshire Calendar of Events with its impact now spreading even further.

 MUSIC at Staithes Festival